pweidner/BamQC-pipeline/README.md

         └── errors/
 ```

-Next you need to set up a conda environment to launch snakemake from
+To run the pipeline, you need to set up a conda environment to launch snakemake from

 ```bash
 mamaba create -n snakemake snakemake=7.32.0